Zhangixalus viridis

-Zhangixalus viridis (Okinawan tree frog) is a species of frog in the family Rhacophoridae.
-It is endemic to Ryukyu Islands, Japan.
-It is known from Amamioshima, Kakeromajima, Ukejima, Yoronjima and Tokunoshima islands of the Amami Group, and Okinawajima, Iheyajima and Kumejima islands of the Okinawa Group.
+Zhangixalus viridis (Okinawan green tree frog or green flying frog) is a species of frog in the family Rhacophoridae.
+It is endemic to the Ryukyu Islands, Japan, and known from Okinawa, Iheya and Kume Islands of the Okinawa Group.
+Zhangixalus amamiensis from the Amami Group was formerly included in this species as a subspecies.

-Two subspecies are distinguished: Okinawa green tree frog (Zhangixalus viridis viridis) of the Okinawa Group and Amami green tree frog (Zhangixalus viridis amamiensis) of the Amami Group.

-Zhangixalus viridis is no longer present on Yoronjima island.
-Its disappearance from the island some time after 1958 is attributed to habitat change (conversion of paddy fields to drier habitats) and an introduced predator, Japanese weasel (Mustela itatsi).
+Zhangixalus viridis is no longer present on Yoron Island.
+Its disappearance from the island sometime after 1958 is attributed to habitat change (conversion of paddy fields to drier habitats) and an introduced predator, the Japanese weasel (Mustela itatsi).
 This is the first island-level extinction of a native amphibian in the Ryukyu Archipelago during modern times.